 Studying And Working

 As part of the HR UFLP programme I am taking the next level of my CIPD (Chartered Institute of Personnel and Development) HR qualification.
 Normally this is offered as distance learning but I needed a taught course for my disability as I learn by verbal delivery and interactive discussion.
 So I was provided with the MSc at Warwick University in London.

 I study two evenings per week from 6-9pm during term time.
 I work a full day before the classes which may sound really long but the energy that comes from being able to explore items I can take to my role and share with my team is great.

 Being on a university course means I can also access disabled students allowances for study skills tutors which helps for planning time and reading.
 I usually see my study skills tutor on an evening after work.
 I also get study leave from my manager for my assignments which helps with getting everything done.
 I’m due to finish the course next December 2016 and am looking forward to graduating a second time whilst also writing a dissertation for a 1st time… I’m hoping to write about disability employment.
 Further university study is not something I thought I would end up doing as I always thought my 1st degree was a one and only, but it shows just how much can be achieved with the right environment and delivery format.

 HR Graduate and Unilever Future Leaders Programme employee currently studying towards an Msc in Human Resource Management and Employment Relations

-MyPlus Students' Club is featuring articles related to the theme of 'Overcoming Challenges' in the lead up to the UN International Day of Persons with Disability this Friday.
-Stay tuned for more.
+MyPlus Students' Club featured articles related to the theme of 'Overcoming Challenges' in the lead up to the 2016 UN International Day of Persons with Disability.

 Check out disability-confident Organisations.